-Array elements The display setting affects the complete array, that is, the same display format is used for each array element.
+Array elements The display setting affects the complete array, that is, the

-Structure fields All elements with the same definition-the same field name and C declaration type-are affected by the display setting.
+Structure fields All elements with the same definition-the same field

-Opens the IDE Options dialog box where you can set options specific to the Stack window, see the IDE Project Management and Building Guide.
+Opens the IDE Options dialog box where you can set options specific to the Stack window, see the IDE Project Management and Building Guide for RH850.

-Register window
+Registers window

-The Register window is available from the View menu.
+The Registers windows are available from the View menu.

-This window gives an up-to-date display of the contents of the processor registers and special function registers, and allows you to edit the content of some of the registers.
-Optionally, you can choose to load either predefined register groups or to define your own application-specific groups.
+These windows give an up-to-date display of the contents of the processor registers and special function registers, and allows you to edit the content of some of the registers.
+Optionally, you can choose to load either predefined register groups or your own user-defined groups.

-You can open several instances of this window, which is very convenient if you want to keep track of different register groups.
+You can open up to four instances of this window, which is very convenient if you want to keep track of different register groups.